MichaelSaunichev/compress/README.md

 Description:
 Accepts bmp images and compresses them to cbmp images using huffman encoding.
-The compression process additionally turns the image grey
+The compression process additionally turns the images grey
 Cbmps contain pixel frequency data and the program accepts those cbmps and uses that frequncy data to decompress the images

 Usage: